Waxing Gibbous on

 Moon before descending node

-11 days after ascending node on 21 August 2017 at 10:34 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 4 September 2017 at 18:41 in ♒ Aquarius.
+11 days after ascending node on 21 August 2017 at 10:34 in ♌ Leo the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 4 September 2017 at 18:41 in ♒ Aquarius.

 Moon at southern standstill

 At 02:03 the Moon is meeting its standstill point to reach South declination of ∠-19.393°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠19.438° at the point of next standstill in ♋ Cancer on 14 September 2017 at 13:00.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠19.438° at the point of next northern standstill in ♋ Cancer on 14 September 2017 at 13:00.

 Syzygy in 4 days